datapane/datapane/public-docs/docs/concepts/datapane-enterprise/deployment-and-hosting.md

 # Deployment and Hosting

-Datapane Teams is a client-server architecture consisting of a local, open source Python library and a hosted server component.&#x20;
+Datapane Enterprise is a client-server architecture consisting of a local, open source Python library and a hosted server component.&#x20;

 For Datapane’s server component, we provide the following deployment options: